 Boca Raton pedestrian accident damages are calculated by a jury.
 The attorney would calculate an injured person’s total medical expenses and lost wages by gathering all of their medical bills, receipts, and pay stubs, and present this to the jury for their own calculation.
 Calculating non-economic damages like pain and suffering is more difficult because there are no bills or receipts to add up.

-Florida is a comparative negligence state, not a contributory negligence state.
+Florida is a modified comparative negligence state, not a contributory negligence state.
 Some ways that comparative negligence may impact liability in pedestrian accident cases is if the pedestrian was not paying attention or the pedestrian violated traffic laws.
-The pedestrian’s overall monetary jury award would be reduced by the percentage that a jury finds the pedestrian at fault for their own injury.
+The pedestrian’s overall monetary jury award would be reduced by the percentage that a jury finds the pedestrian 50% or less at fault for their own injury.
+If the pedestrian is found to be 51% or more at fault, they are barred from recovery entirely.

 If you or someone you love was injured in an accident, call a personal injury lawyer with experience recovering Boca Raton pedestrian accident damages.
 The attorneys at Kogan & DiSalvo could help fight for your rights in your personal injury case.